Which of the following best describes the primary structural diff... | Study Prep in Pearson+

 1

-Step 1: Begin by identifying the key structural components of starch and cellulose.
-Both are polysaccharides composed of glucose units, but their structural differences lie in the type of glycosidic bonds and overall arrangement.
+Step 1: Begin by understanding the structural composition of cellulose and starch.
+Both are polysaccharides made up of glucose units, but their glycosidic bond types differ significantly.

-Step 2: Understand the glycosidic bond types.
-Starch is composed of α(1→4) glycosidic bonds, which connect glucose molecules in a linear or branched fashion.
-Cellulose, on the other hand, is composed of β(1→4) glycosidic bonds, which result in a straight, rigid structure.
+Step 2: Cellulose is composed of β(1→4) glycosidic bonds, which link glucose molecules in a linear fashion.
+These bonds result in a rigid structure that is insoluble in water and provides structural support in plant cell walls.

-Step 3: Analyze the implications of α and β glycosidic bonds.
-The α(1→4) bonds in starch allow for a helical structure, making it suitable for energy storage.
-The β(1→4) bonds in cellulose create a linear, fibrous structure, ideal for providing structural support in plant cell walls.
+Step 3: Starch, on the other hand, is primarily composed of α(1→4) glycosidic bonds.
+These bonds create a structure that is less rigid and more accessible for enzymatic breakdown, making starch a storage polysaccharide in plants.